core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 ### Cancellation of Ongoing Response Forwarding {#ssec-cancel-forwarding-proxy}

-As defined in {{ssec-cancel-forwarding}}, the client might ask the proxy for an early stop of the ongoing response forwarding, i.e., to stop forwarding to the client any further responses received to the forwarded group request from the servers.
+As defined in {{ssec-cancel-forwarding}}, the client might ask the proxy for an early stop of the ongoing response forwarding, i.e., to stop forwarding to the client any further responses received from the servers as a reply to the forwarded group request.

 Consistently, the proxy stops forwarding such responses to the client, after receiving a CoAP Reset message (RST) in reply to one of such responses, or after receiving an Early Stop Request related to the ongoing response forwarding (i.e., conveying the same Token value of the original unicast request from the client).